ilbeylia/C-ZeroToHero/1-FourFundamentalOperations/README.md

 ## Project Structure

-The repository includes several C programs focusing on the following:
+The project includes several C fonsiyon focusing on the following:

 - **Addition:** A function to add two integers.
 - **Subtraction:** A function to subtract one integer from another.